aws-samples/route53-hostedzone-migrator/README.md

    - DNS records are more than 1000;
    - the maximum combined length of the values in all Value elements is greater than 32,000 bytes.

+5. Check DNSSEC configuration: if the original hosted zone has [DNSSEC](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-configure-dnssec.html#domain-configure-dnssec-how-it-works) enabled, the solution will notify you to disable it for safe migration.

-5. Imports all the JSON files in the new hosted zone on the AWS destination account
+6. Imports all the JSON files in the new hosted zone on the AWS destination account

-6. If the zone is public, prints the nameservers of the new hosted zone:
+7. If the zone is public, prints the nameservers of the new hosted zone:
-   - to make the new hosted zone active, you have to set up the nameservers of the new hosted zone in the domain configuration.
+   - to make the new hosted zone active, you have to set up the [nameservers](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/GetInfoAboutHostedZone.html) of the new hosted zone in the domain configuration.

 <br/>